hahmadi82/iOS-CardList-TableView/README.md

 Things to Consider
 ==================
-1) After formatting the cards, you can create your content in the addContent method of CardListCell.m.
+1) After formatting the cards, you can create your card content in the addContent method of CardListCell.m.
 A card title example is included.

-2) If utilizing the header area, you can add content to the viewDidLoad method of CardListController.m.
+2) If utilizing the header area, you can add header content to the viewDidLoad method of CardListController.m.
 A header title example is included.

 3) The floating effect of the cards is helped by the background image displayed in the didFinishLaunchingWithOptions method located in CardListAppDelegate.m.
 It's important to add a background image to the subview of the class displaying the CardListController.
 This does not need to be done in the app delegate.
 A placeholder background is included in the template.

+4) Feel free to customize any aspect of this template to suit your needs.
+The comments should help you understand how everything works, if you wish for deeper customization.

+Enjoy!